liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/08-using-osgi-from-ext.markdown

 Remember that OSGi services can come and go at any time. @product@ services, including `UserService`, aren't an exception to this rule.
-Although it's unlikely that `UserService` will become unavailable, you must still account for that possibility. @product@'s registry API provides `ServiceReference` and `ServiceTracker`, which you can use to simplify dealing with OSGi services.
-If you're familiar with OSGi development, you'll be familiar with these classes because the OSGi framework provides its own versions of them. @product@'s versions of these classes wrap the OSGi ones, so you can use them the same way.
+Although it's unlikely that `UserService` becomes unavailable, you must still account for that possibility. @product@'s registry API provides `ServiceReference` and `ServiceTracker`, which you can use to simplify dealing with OSGi services.
+If you're familiar with OSGi development, you've heard of these classes because the OSGi framework provides them. @product@'s versions of these classes wrap the OSGi ones, so you can use them the same way.

 Here's a smarter version of the above example.
 Using service trackers takes away much of the pain of having to deal with services that can appear and disappear